 That’s why a lot of these boots are made from some form of synthetic leather, to keep them lightweight.
 A classic example of a military style boot that is lightweight is the Altama Foxhound SR8 boots.

+Furthermore, they are water resistant preventing any chance of getting your feet wet.
 Check out our Altama Fouxhound SR8 boots review.